 Importantly, and certainly timely, ATS was designed with the foresight that all mobile IDs will be limited because they don’t offer transparency and choice to the consumer.
 ATS prioritizes privacy by providing a durable path for publishers to build first-party relationships while giving consumers transparency and control over their data.
 From there, publishers and advertisers can commercially connect while maintaining the respect and trust of the individual.
 It’s also why ATS is being rapidly adopted globally by publishers who want to add incremental addressability to increase revenue opportunities across cookieless environments while avoiding a disruption of their current revenue stream.
 ATS was built in response to ATT and allows publishers to deliver addressability when there’s ATT consent.
 To date, we’ve signed more than 325 global publishers, including 70% of the comScore 20 and 65% of the comScore 50.

 The benefits of implementing ATS go beyond the trusted digital ecosystem.
 The solution is comprehensive, agile, and built to scale—and can be used anywhere an individual logs in or authenticates.
 It’s multichannel and supports customer journey engagement across display (on mobile and desktop) as well as mobile apps and connected TV.
-This means that brands have the means to buy media (on IDL) cross-channel and know not only that they are reaching individuals (not just devices) with consistency and accuracy, but that they can also measure with precision.
+This means that brands have the means to buy media (on LiveRamp’s people-based identifier) cross-channel and know that they can reach and measure individuals, not just devices, with consistency and accuracy.

 LiveRamp is committed to remaining open, neutral, and to promoting a healthy ecosystem.
-Our identity infrastructure solutions like ATS prepare the ecosystem to thrive with current or anticipated platform changes introduced by the walled gardens and device manufacturers.
+Our Authenticated Identity Infrastructure, as well as ATS, prepare the ecosystem to thrive with current or anticipated platform changes introduced by the walled gardens and device manufacturers.